debfx/runjail/README.md

 Golang >= 1.13 and the development files for libseccomp are required.

-runjail can be built by running `go build` inside the Git checkout or with `go get -u github.com/debfx/runjail`
+runjail can be built by running `go build` inside a Git checkout or with `go get -u github.com/debfx/runjail`